DanielMartensson/Deeplearning2C/ReadMe.md

 * The view need to be better done.
 Sometimes, I can't even see the progress bar.
 Please use SceneBulilder 8 for that.

 ## How is the project organized?
+I have always like clean god written code and pedagogy explanations.
+So I'm going to give you an introduction what every file do.
+I like to keep files as short as possible.
+Around 250-300 lines per each java file is a suitable java file.

 * DrawerManager.java -> Handles the menu slide to the left
 * Main.java -> Handles the import of new JavaFX pages